 Viega

-Opportunities for saving energy are everywhere, but which measures are worthwhile and can be implemented on a big scale?
-Energy and environmental managers are asking themselves this question over and over again.
-Viega, a world market leader in installation technology for sanitation and heating, is an example of how even small savings can have a significant impact.
+Opportunities for saving energy are everywhere, but which measures are practical and can be implemented on a large scale?
+Energy and environmental management staff ask themselves this question all the time.
+Even a saving that appears small at first glance can have a big impact, as demonstrated by the example of Viega, a world market leader in installation technology for sanitary facilities and heating systems.

 Overview